TheYarin/ShellPiper/README.md

 ### Windows

 1. Download the latest `.exe` version from the [releases page](https://github.com/TheYarin/ShellPiper/releases)

 1. Running it will install ShellPiper on your machine.

 1. You might get a "Windows protected your PC" pop up.
 I never told Microsoft I was making ShellPiper so it makes sense they won't recognize it.
+You can continue to the installation process by clicking on `More info` and then the `Run anyway` button will appear.

+1. Now ShellPiper will automatically be installed on your machine, probably in the following path:
+   `C:\Users\<YOUR USERNAME>\AppData\Local\Programs\shell-piper`

 ### Linux